More information about Surgery

 Palliative surgery is done to relieve symptoms or treat (or even prevent) complications, such as blockage of the bile ducts.
 This type of surgery is done when the cancer is too widespread to be removed completely.
 Palliative surgery is not expected to cure the cancer, but it can sometimes help a person feel better and sometimes can even help them live longer.

-Palliative surgery is described in more detail in the section Palliative Therapy for Bile Duct Cancer.
+Palliative surgery is described in more detail in Palliative Therapy for Bile Duct Cancer.

 The risks and side effects of surgery depend on the extent of the operation and a person’s overall health before surgery.
 Another key factor is how well the liver is working.
 All surgery carries some risk, including the possibility of bleeding, blood clots, infections, complications from anesthesia, pneumonia, and even death in rare cases.

-People will have some pain from the incision for some time after surgery, but this can usually be controlled with medicines.
+People will have some pain from the incision after surgery, but this can usually be controlled with medicines.

 Surgery for bile duct cancer is a major operation that might mean removing parts of other organs.
 This can have a major effect on a person’s recovery and health after the surgery.
 Serious problems soon after surgery can include bile leakage into the abdomen, infections, and liver failure.
 Because most of the organs removed are involved in digestion, eating and nutrition problems may be a concern after surgery.